GRUMPY: a simple framework for realistic forward-modelling of dwarf galaxies: Galaxy evolution model

 Note also that in the eq.~\ref{eq:mzgmodel} we implicitly assume that heavy elements mix with {\it all} of the ISM gas, not just its neutral part.
 Such mixing is expected due to ubiquitous turbulence in the ISM, as well as re-accretion and mixing of fountain outflows in the outer regions of galaxies \citep[see, e.g., discussion in][]{Tassis.etal.2008}.

-The parameter $\yZ$ is the yield of heavy elements per unit star formation rate produced by young massive stars and dispersed by supernovae and AGB stars; it has the value of $y_Z\approx 0.06$ for the \citet{Chabrier.2003} IMF \citep[e.g.,][]{Vincenzo.etal.2016}.
+The parameter $\yZ$ is the yield of heavy elements per unit star formation rate produced by young massive stars and dispersed by supernovae and AGB stars; it has the value of $y_Z\approx 0.06$ for the \citet{Chabrier.2003} IMF \citep[e.g.,][]{Vincenzo.etal.2016} where details and dependence of this parameter on assumptions is explored.
+Note that in practice this parameter simply affects the overall normalization of the metallicity-mass relation and is degenerate with the normalization of the wind mass loading factor $\etaw$ scaling with stellar mass.

 Our adopted fiducial values for these parameters are: $\Zigm=10^{-3}\Zsun$, $\yZ=0.06$, $\zetaw=1$ (i.e., $\Zw=\Zg$).
-Although there are indications that metallicity of outflows can generally be larger than that of the ambient ISM (i.e., $\zetaw>1$) from both models \citep[e.g.,][]{MacLow.Ferrara.1999,Muratov.etal.2017,Forbes.etal.2019} and from observations \citep[e.g.,][]{Chisholm.etal.2018}, the characteristic value and scaling of $\zetaw$ with system mass are currently uncertain.
+Although, there are indications that metallicity of outflows can generally be larger than that of the ambient ISM (i.e., $\zetaw>1$) from both models \citep[e.g.,][]{MacLow.Ferrara.1999,Muratov.etal.2017,Forbes.etal.2019} and from observations \citep[e.g.,][]{Chisholm.etal.2018}, however, the characteristic value and scaling of $\zetaw$ with system mass are currently uncertain.
 At the same time, we find that a reasonably good match to observed metallicity scalings can be obtained with $\zetaw=1$, as long as a mass-dependent scaling of $\etaw$ is adopted.
 We discuss this issue further in Section~\ref{sec:discussion}.
 The adopted $\zetaw=1$ is close to results of the FIRE galaxy formation simulations, which find $\zetaw\approx 1.2$ independent of galaxy mass \citep[][]{Muratov.etal.2017}, albeit with a sizeable scatter.
 Note that \citet{Pandya.etal.2021} also showed that $\zetaw\approx 1$ in the FIRE-2 simulations in dwarf-scale haloes.

-The non-zero value of $\Zigm$ is attributed to pre-enrichment of IGM by the Population III and early Population II stars \citep[e.g.,][]{Wise.etal.2012} and is strongly indicated by the relatively large metallicities of the smallest dwarf galaxies \citep[e.g., see][for discussion]{Tassis.etal.2012}.
+The non-zero value of $\Zigm$ is attributed to pre-enrichment of IGM by the Population III and early Population II stars \citep[e.g.,][]{Greif.etal.2010, Wise.etal.2012} and is strongly indicated by the relatively large metallicities of the smallest dwarf galaxies \citep[e.g., see][for discussion]{Tassis.etal.2012}.

 To track the mass of heavy elements locked in long-lived stars, $\MZs$ we use an additional equation which is simply: